orange-lang/orange-docs/language/properties.md

 The shorthand blocks can be used as well with properties.
 Using that format will cause the getter and setter to access and modify the expression.
 It's useful if you want to have placeholders for accessing private members where custom code may be added later.
 Our three properties could be replaced with the following:

-	// Typed ommited for inferrence, but could be defined explicitly public property Species: species
+	// Types omitted for inferrence, but could be defined explicitly public property Species: species
 	public property Name: name
 	public property Age: age